Hair Loss: Causes, Prevention, and Solutions

 The Food and Drug Administration has approved a low-level laser device as a treatment for inherited hair loss in both men and women.
 Some small studies showed it improves the density of the hair.
 More studies are needed to show long-term effects.

 People with hair loss and signs of bodily problems should see a doctor promptly.
 Women who have developed masculine characteristics should call their doctor to discuss when they should be seen.
-Other people should see a physician when possible, but an appointment is not urgent unless other symptoms develop.
+Other people should see a physician when possible, but an appointment is only urgent if other symptoms develop.

 How to Prevent Hair Loss?